KeetKhat/TV-B-Boy/README.md

 # TV-B-Boy
 Use your GBC as an universal remote like the TV-B-Gone

-**This project is still under developpement, at this time the IR register hasn't been set**
+**This project is still under developpement, at this time the IR register hasn't been set EDIT : A rewrite from scratch in Z80 Assembly is necessary because GBDK doesn't include the IR function sadly :(**

 ## How to compile it
 1. Clone the git